haneefdm/cortex-debug-samples/disasm.md

 ## Requirements

 In the requirements below, **none** of them are currently possible with any VSCode debugger.
-Even with CD RE#1 is not fully implemented -- not intermixed source info.
+Even with Cortex-Debug RE#1 is not fully met -- not intermixed source info.

 1. Be able to display disassembly with any original source code intermixed.
 2. Be able to track the call-stack window's current frame if any